Adam-Ozbayraktar/Budget-Project-Using-Gmail-API/README.md

 # Budgeting Software using Gmail API

-This software downloads email attachements from your bank containing your bank statements, it then parses the pdf document into a csv and the csv is export into a database and is displayed using a combination of Flask, HTML and CSS.
+This software downloads email attachements from your bank containing your bank statements, it then parses the pdf document into a csv and the csv is exported into a database and is displayed using a combination of Flask, HTML and CSS.

 ## How to Set-up: